OfficeDev/office-scripts-docs/docs/resources/scenarios/task-reminders.md

 1. Download <a href="task-reminders.xlsx">task-reminders.xlsx</a> to your OneDrive.

-2. Open the workbook with Excel for the web.
+2. Open the workbook in Excel on the web.

 3. Under the **Automate** tab, open the **Code Editor**.